 - Penguins which are not in use / no longer required must be removed from the ice and returned to the penguin rental desk.

-Admission to the Ice walk includes skate hire.
+Admission to the Ice includes skate hire.
 We stock skate boot sizes from Junior J8 size to Adult size 15.
-Generally, half sizes (4.5 / 7.5 etc) are not available.
+Generally, half size (4.5 / 7.5 etc) are not available.
 Skates are available on a first come first served basis.
 During busy sessions we may run out of certain sizes – where possible users will be offered an alternative size.
 Skaters are welcome to bring their own skates, however no discount on admission is given for this.

 Dual blade skates are available free of charge for children with shoes up to size junior 11.
 These skates are suitable for children who are struggling to balance on single bladed skates.